tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 061.md

 	- Sihrr purchased a Bloodwell Vial
 	- We purchased 5 Alchemical supplies, bringing Silas and Sihrr both to 4
 - Upon leaving the magic shop, Keth felt like some magical compulsion almost came over her.
+- We do a few more errands, Sihrr spikes Silas's drink.
+Silas falls unconscious after speaking about the Phylactery.
+Arken falls unconscious afterwards.
+Keth gets hit with a blast of necrotic energy.
+- We get a visit from grannie.
+She touches Silas's horns and they dissolve with her touch.
 -